Gone Without a Trace by Mary Torjussen

 Once it gets going, the story moves along at a good pace with very little downtime, and I read it in just a couple of sittings.
 Hannah may not be my favorite protagonist in the recent spate of thrillers with a “twist”, but the story is an enjoyable one, and I will definitely be on the lookout for the next book from Mary Torjussen.

-Guest review contributed by The Book’s the Thing.
+This guest review was contributed by The Book’s the Thing.
 Erika keeps all of her reviews categorized by genre and date.
 She is a voracious reader of fiction and loves to share her discoveries with others.